-- The Audit Committee is responsible for discussing the Company's overall risk assessment and risk management policies with management, our internal auditors and our independent registered public accounting firm as well as the Company's plans to monitor and control any financial risk exposure.
-The Audit Committee is also responsible for primary risk oversight related to our financial reporting, accounting and internal controls. - The Compensation Committee oversees the Company's incentive compensation arrangements to confirm that incentive pay arrangements do not encourage unnecessary risk-taking.
+- 1. The Audit Committee is responsible for discussing the Company's overall risk assessment and risk management policies with management, our internal auditors and our independent registered public accounting firm as well as the Company's plans to monitor and control any financial risk exposure.
+The Audit Committee is also responsible for primary risk oversight related to our financial reporting, accounting and internal controls. - 2.
+The Compensation Committee reviews the Company's incentive compensation arrangements to help ensure that they do not encourage unnecessary risk-taking.